DataLight: Offline Data-Driven Traffic Signal Control: Conclusion

 \section{Conclusion}

-In this article, we address two main challenges of RL-based TSC in practical applications: (1) online RL training is not feasible for real-world usage, and (2) most intersections require a cyclical phase structure.
-To tackle these challenges, we propose (1) COD, a dataset that can be easily collected from the real world, and DataLight, an offline RL model capable of learning traffic light control policies from COD, and (2) Arbitrary To Cyclical (ATC), a method that can convert most RL-based methods into cyclical signal control.
-Extensive experiments are conducted to verify our proposed methods.
-The results demonstrate that DataLight can learn control policies close to optimal from COD data, and some RL-based methods can achieve significantly better performance than FixedTime when converted into a cyclical signal control approach with satisfactory control performance.
-Our proposed methods effectively address the two challenges and reduce the gap between experimental results and practical applications.
+This study introduced DataLight, an innovative offline data-driven RL-based approach to TSC.
+DataLight incorporates effective state representations and a reward function by capturing vehicular speeds and segment road spaces within the TSC environment.
+The dynamic and spatial representation can enhance traffic conditions through spatial sequential modeling.
+Experimental results demonstrated that DataLight outperforms SOTA online and offline TSC models.
+Additionally, DataLight exhibited robust learning capabilities for real-world deployment, evident in two key aspects.
+First, DataLight achieved satisfactory control results even with limited data.
+Second, when trained on the easily accessible real-world dataset COD, DataLight significantly outperformed all other offline models.

-In future research, we aim to collect real-world traffic data, develop robust RL models, and deploy them in practical scenarios to establish a strong connection between academic research and real-world applications.
+DataLight has two main limitations.
+(1) DataLight cannot fully investigate the influence of offline datasets with different action durations on model performance.
+(2) DataLight lacks the capability to consider the augmentation of neighbor information for policy determination.
+In future work, we will collect real-world traffic data and develop robust RL models in practical scenarios, establishing a strong connection between academic research and real-world applications.